dasrirez/syscall-interceptor/README.md

-# CSCC69 A1 - Syscall Interceptor
+# CSCC69 A1 - System Call Interceptor
-A basic kernel module that hijacks system calls.
+A basic kernel module that hijacks system calls and logs messages when they are called.